The Bankrate promise

 Banks that have these fees usually waive them if you maintain your balance above a specified amount or have a direct deposit set up.
 Making a certain number of transactions, or being a student, may also waive the fee at some banks.

 How to avoid this fee: Check the fine print and choose either a bank with no monthly fees or one with requirements to avoid the fees that you’re able to meet.
 Be strategic about your banking choices.
 Use your direct deposit to help waive fees in one account.
 For other accounts, look for banks with either no minimum balance requirement or a low one.

-Online banks — banks that don’t have physical locations — usually don’t charge these fees.
-So these types of banks should be included in your search.
+Online banks — banks that don’t have branches — usually don’t charge these fees, so these types of banks should be included in your search.

 4. Overdraft fees

 Making purchases with a credit card, instead of a debit card, can be a way to avoid overdraft fees.
-But you’ll need to pay off your balance every month in order to avoid interest, Coake, a former assistant branch manager, says.
+But you’ll need to pay off your balance every month in order to avoid interest, says Ashley Coake, a certified financial planner at Cultivate Financial Planning in Radford, Virginia.

 How to avoid this fee: Know your checking account balance before using your debit card or writing a check.